Rangers have four-game series with Angels

-ARLINGTON, Texas (AP) — Kris Bryant watched the replay multiple times and kept enjoying it.
-He wasn't watching his first two RBIs in a Colorado Rockies uniform, but rather the tremendous catch by center fielder Randal Grichuk that took a three-run homer away from new Texas shortstop Corey Seager.
+On Tuesday night, Colorado Rockies center fielder Randal Grichuk made a tremendous catch that took a three-run homer away from new Texas shortstop Corey Seager.

-Grichuk's leaping catch with his left arm extended above the six-foot wall ended the Rangers fifth inning, after Bryant had a go-ahead RBI double in the third inning and before he added a sacrifice fly in the seventh, as the Rockies won 4-1 on Tuesday night for their fourth straight victory.
+Grichuk's leaping catch with his left arm extended above the six-foot wall ended the Rangers fifth inning, after Bryant had a go-ahead RBI double in the third inning and before he added a sacrifice fly in the seventh, as the Rockies won 4-1 for their fourth straight victory.

 "That play that Grichuk made obvioulsy changed the whole game. ...
-That's a three-run homer that would have given us the lead," said Texas manager Chris Woodward, whose team is 1-4.
+That's a three-run homer that would have given us the lead," said Texas manager Chris Woodward.

 Colorado led 3-1 when Seager, who got a $325 million, 10-year contract from Texas, hit the towering 406-foot drive toward the Rangers bullpen in right-center that was caught by Grichuk, who like Bryant is in his first season with the Rockies